More Than Just Attention: Improving Cross-Modal Attentions with Contrastive Constraints for Image-Text Matching: Methodology

-In image-text matching, given an image-sentence pair, the image $I$ is encoded by a set of vectors each of which represents a local region, and the sentence $T$ is encoded by a sequence of vectors which embeds the semantics of each word.
-In a nutshell, an attention model takes these vectors as input, computes the cross-modal correspondence between each query fragments and all key fragments, and eventually outputs a similarity of the image-sentence pair.
+Given an image-sentence pair in image-text matching, they are first represented as fragments, i.e., individual words and image regions.
+The fragments of the context modality are query fragments, and the fragments of the attended modality are key fragments.
+Each of these fragments is encoded as a vector.
+A cross-modal attention model takes these vectors as input, and infers the cross-modal relevance between each query fragment and all key fragments.
+The similarity score of the image-sentence pair is then calculated according to the obtained cross-modal relevance.

-Let $q_i$ and $k_j$ refer to the feature representation of the $i$-th query and $j$-th key fragments.
-The attention model first calculates $k_j$'s attention weight with respect to $q_i$ as follows:
+Let $q_i$ and $k_j$ refer to the feature representation of the $i$-th query and $j$-th key fragments, respectively.
+The cross-modal attention model first calculates $k_j$'s attention weight with respect to $q_i$ as follows:

-where $f_{att}$ is the attention function whose output is a scalar $e_{i,j}$ that measures the relevance between $q_{i}$ and $k_j$; $K$ is the set of indexes of all key fragments; $w_{i,j}$ is $k_j$'s attention weight with respect to $q_i$.
-Therefore, $q_i$'s \textbf{attended information} is summarized as the vector $a_i$, which is the weighted sum of key fragment features, as shown in Equation \ref{eq:s_value_1}.
+where $f_{att}$ is the attention function whose output is a scalar $e_{i,j}$ that measures the cross-modal relevance between $q_{i}$ and $k_j$; $K$ is a set of indexes of all key fragments; $w_{i,j}$ is $k_j$'s attention weight with respect to $q_i$.

+$q_i$'s \textbf{attended information} (i.e., $q_i$'s relevant cross-modal information) is defined as the \textbf{attention feature} $a_i$ using the weighted sum of key fragment features in the following equation:

 The similarity score between the image $I$ and the sentence $T$ is then defined as: